The Obesity Problem in Australia

 The World Health Organisation (WHO) now recognises that obesity is a chronic disease.
 At Weight Loss Solutions Sunshine Coast, we understand this.

 Chronic disease can arise from a number of complex causes.
-That’s why we take a team approach in the care of all of our patients.
+That’s why we support a team approach in the care of bariatric patients.

 Like many other chronic diseases, the best management and outcomes are achieved through the integrated care of the patient.
-This includes considered professional input from surgeons, physicians, dietitians, psychologists and physiologists, just to name a few.
+This includes considered professional input from surgeons, physicians, dietitians, psychologists and exercise specialists, just to name a few.

-That care is tailored specifically to each individual.
-Care is constantly re-evaluated as the patient journey towards better health progresses.
+That care is effective when tailored specifically to each individual and continually re-evaluated as the patient journey towards better health progresses.